SHildebrandt/PostgreSQL-PageLayout/Readme.md

 PostgreSQL-PageLayout
 =====================

 This tool provides utilities to create visualizations of Pages in PostgreSQL.
+The project is still under development, but I think the current status is already worth to be published here.

+### Example output

+You can find some (more or less) up-to-date examples in the output directory.

-### Usage:
+### Usage

 You can run this tool easily with SBT.
+Just clone or download this repository to your system and run SBT in the top folder.

 Example usage:
 ```